Don’t Settle for the Tip of the Iceberg

 These endeavors incorporate all of the procedures required to write articles and blog posts but add the challenge of public speaking.
 Many surveys report that fear of public speaking is one of the top phobias for numerous people.
 Conquering this fear has many benefits for paralegals.
 Those who have the confidence and skills to present webinars, conduct in-house training, or present a topic at a meeting have a substantial advantage over those who do not.

 Additionally, the practice of public speaking encourages the speaker to become thoroughly familiar with the topic upon which they are presenting.
 Interacting with audience members bolsters a paralegals’ ability to actively listen to other parties, think on their feet, and refocus after having been distracted.
 All of these skills are essential to effective communication.

 Paralegals can find many opportunities to increase their public speaking ability without committing to presenting a lengthy seminar to a large audience.
 Paralegal association meetings and other professional organization gatherings furnish such opportunities.
 Paralegals can preside over the proceedings, introduce guest speakers, or deliver committee or officer reports.

-Training new paralegals or other staff members, educating junior associates on how to utilize paralegals, or making presentations at practice group or departmental meetings are additional ways in which paralegals can flex their public speaking muscles and deepen their substantive knowledge.
+Training new paralegals, legal assistants, or other staff members, educating junior associates on how to utilize paralegals, or making presentations at practice group or departmental meetings are additional ways in which paralegals can flex their public speaking muscles and deepen their substantive knowledge.